KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-Jeedom.js`: Replace it with built-in fetch.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+4. Recommendation: Found 'require('http')' in file `node_helper.js`: Replace 'http' by 'node:http'.
-4. Recommendation: Found 'require('https')' in file `node_helper.js`: Replace 'https' by 'node:https'.
+5. Recommendation: Found 'require('https')' in file `node_helper.js`: Replace 'https' by 'node:https'.

 ## [MMM-JEOPARDY-Enhanced by fering3](https://github.com/fering3/MMM-JEOPARDY-Enhanced)